 To present the unconfirmed minutes of the Policy Committee meeting held on 9 November 2006 and to seek Council support for the amendment of 3 policies.
+The amended Policies to be approved are found at Attachments 5, 6 and 7.

-The Policy Committee met on 9 November 2006 to consider amendments to the following policies:
+The Policy Committee met on 9 November to consider amendments to the following policies: